FurtherProgramming/assignment-2-s3545999/README.md

 Only one booking can be made at a time.
 While an admin account is only used for controlling the bookings and users.

 This projected should be downloaded from github and then loaded into intellij IDEA Ultimate.
 Main can be found in src/main/Main.
 Clicking on main and clicking run will run the program.
 Running requires javafx8 and sqlite to be installed.

+Users can only make bookings from tomorrow onwards these must be accepted before they can be checked in to.
+Changing the clock of your computer is the best way to access the use of the checkin method by changing date to the day of the accepted booking.

 ## Packaging
 The main class is Main.java